cyclaero/void-zones-tools/README.md

 ### How do I deploy the void zone method on my FreeBSD machine?

+The void-zones-tools made it into the FreeBSD ports and it can be installe from source or from the binary package repsotiory:

+    # cd /usr/ports/dns/void-zones-tools
+    # make install clean

+or

+    # pkg install void-zones-tools

-On the FreeBSD machine, either clone the present `void-zones-tools` project using *Git* or check it out with *Subversion*:
+Of course it is also possible to build from the source of the present github repository.
+Either clone the present `void-zones-tools` project using *Git* or check it out with *Subversion*:

     # git clone https://github.com/cyclaero/void-zones-tools.git